 - automatic gearing that makes the best use of gear ratio

-- engine-off mechanism that turns off the engine when the car stops at lights
+- an engine-off mechanism that turns off the engine when the car stops at lights

 - braking systems that feed energy back into the car battery

 - low profile tyres to make rolling resistance more efficient

 - a lighter body weight meaning better fuel efficiency

 - engines that are more efficient and use lighter materials.